newrelic/helm-charts/charts/nr-k8s-otel-collector/README.md

 ## GKE Autopilot

-If using GKE Autopilot, please add the following configuration in your values.yaml file in order for the agent to work with GKE Autopilot.
+If using GKE Autopilot, please set `privileged` to `false` as well as `receivers.filelog.enabled` to `false` in your values.yaml file in order for the agent to work with GKE Autopilot.

 ```
 privileged: false
 receivers:
   filelog:
     enabled: false
-daemonset:
-  containerSecurityContext:
-    privileged: false

 ```